Voice SMS vs USSD for OTPs: Which Works Better in Low Connectivity Areas?

 A failed OTP can mean a lost transaction, a frustrated user, or even a failed sign-in during a critical moment.
 But not all OTP delivery methods are built for challenging environments—especially in areas where internet access is limited, data is patchy, and mobile connectivity drops in and out.
-In such regions, which method really stands up: Voice SMS or USSD?
+In such regions, which method really stands out: Voice SMS or USSD?

 This isn’t just a technical comparison—it’s a practical decision with direct impact on user experience, financial transactions, and even compliance.
 Whether you’re a fintech app verifying logins or a telco pushing SIM registration alerts, choosing the right OTP delivery method matters.